PuneetGopinath/Sanitizers/test/README.md

 You can test PHP Sanitizers using the file **SanitizersTest.php**

-You will get an output which is similar to this.<br>
+If you run `composer test` or `php test/SanitizersTest.php -- --debug` You will get an output which is similar to this.<br>
 &rarr;